On July 20, 2018, Bayer announced it will stop selling or distributing Essure birth control devices in the U.S. on December 31, 2018.

 If you or a loved one has suffered severe illness or injury after being implanted by an Essure device, you may be entitled to file a lawsuit against Bayer.

-To determine if you are entitled to file an Essure lawsuit, our lawyers will review several factors and attempt to answer various questions:
+To determine if you are entitled to file an Essure lawsuit, our Cincinnati birth control attorneys will review several factors and attempt to answer various questions:

 - Was the Essure device defective?